AIEngineerOnDemand/e-commerce-rasa_chatbot/Readme.md

 ## File Structure

 - `actions.py`: This file contains custom actions that the Rasa chatbot can perform.
 These actions can interact with the user, call APIs, or modify the state of the conversation.
-## Project Overview

-The chatbot is designed to assist users in navigating an e-commerce platform.
-It can perform tasks such as:
-- Answering queries about products
-- Providing product recommendations
-- Guiding users through the purchasing process

-## File Structure

-- `actions.py`: This file contains custom actions that the Rasa chatbot can perform.
-These actions can interact with the user, call APIs, or modify the state of the conversation.

 ## Installation